pierrot10/servo/README.md

 Library : Arduino Servo library https://www.arduino.cc/en/Reference/Servo

 Note that the servo has never been working on 3V pin of all the menrtionned board.
+The 3v pin cannot supply sufficient current to run a servo.
 I had to connect the red wire to the USB pin of the board.
 I also bring you attention of the frequence of the boards which has an influence of the rotatio (pulse lengh) of the Mini Pan Tilt.

 ## Connection
 Micro servo => Trinket: